-Demand for alternative fuel options are on the upswing, too, note pickup OEMs, especially for bi-fuel systems capable of operating on compressed(CNG) and gasoline but not necessarily from expected quarters.
-Bob Hegbloom, director of Chrysler’s Trucks division, says the demand pattern for the company’s new bi-fuel 2500 HD pickups unveiled in March shifted unexpectedly right from the start.
+Demand for alternative fuel options are on the upswing, too, note pickup OEMs, especially for bi-fuel systems capable of operating on compressed natural gas (CNG) and gasoline but not necessarily from expected quarters.
+Bob Hegbloom, director of Chrysler’s Ram Trucks division, says the demand pattern for the company’s new bi-fuel 2500 HD pickups unveiled in March shifted unexpectedly right from the start.

 “We originally laid it out as a big fleet play, a truck that large fleets operating 50 to 100 vehicles or more would be the most capable of utilizing as they had more resources to address CNG refueling infrastructure needs,” he explains.
 “But right away, we started getting calls from our dealers for a ‘retail’ option so they could sell these bi-fuel trucks to small fleets operating, say, five vehicles as well as individual buyers.
 That was a piece of the demand picture we weren’t prepared for.
 It was just surprising how fast demand for such alternative fuel options spread.”